ibm-cloud-docs/pattern-vpc-security/whitepaper.md

  - {{site.data.keyword.Bluemix_notm}} encryption with customer keys: The customer selects an {{site.data.keyword.Bluemix_notm}} native key management system (KMS). {{site.data.keyword.Bluemix_notm}} has two KMSs: {{site.data.keyword.keymanagementservicelong_notm}} and {{site.data.keyword.hsplatform}}.
  - External encryption solution: A customer might be using their own data encryption solution on-premises and want to extend this to the cloud.
 Or, a customer might want centralized data control across multiple clouds. {{site.data.keyword.IBM_notm}} IBM Cybersecurity Services has an applicable solution known as [Guardium](https://www.ibm.com/guardium){: external}.

-The following are **best practices:** for data-at-rest encryption:
+The following are **best practices** for data-at-rest encryption:

  - Data encryption should always be used as can be expected.
  - Cloud native encryption with a designated cloud native KMS provides the best lifecycle automation and orchestration.
  - Encrypting data with customer managed keys is recommended to meet regulatory compliance for additional security and customer control.

-The following is **solutioning guidance** for data-at-rest encrytion:
+The following is **solutioning guidance** for data-at-rest encryption:

  - [Securing Your Data in VPC](/docs/vpc?topic=vpc-mng-data&interface=ui)
  - [About data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about)